 11.5.6 The applicant must paginate the notice of motion, founding affidavit and annexures thereto prior to serving the documents on the other party.
-After receiving the answering affidavit, the applicant must paginate same together with the reply that it has file prior to serving its reply.
+After receiving the answering affidavit, the applicant must paginate same together with the reply that it has filed prior to serving its reply.

 11.5.7 Additional documents generated during the proceedings (e.g. returns of service, reports, etc.) must be indexed, registered and placed in an “Additional Documents Bundle.”

 11.5.8 Notwithstanding the above, the applicant must ensure that prior to the hearing of the application, the file is properly paginated.

 11.5.9 Should the applicant not have complied with these provisions this shall not be a basis for any other party seeking postponement of the matter, and the presiding judge, on the day on which the matter is heard, may make any order the judge deems appropriate as to the conduct of the matter, which may include any order as to costs, including depriving the applicant of any costs in the matter or any order of costs de bonis propriis.